davkat1/GreenLight/readme.md

 ## Using the model

-Make sure you have all files in this repository, as well as those from the MyMoMa package, on your MATLAB path. `runScenarios\exampleSimulation` shows how you may use a dataset of weather data (in this case, the Reference Year for Dutch Greenhouses), to run the model with default settings.
+Make sure you have all files in this repository, as well as those from the DyMoMa package, on your MATLAB path. `runScenarios\exampleSimulation` shows how you may use a dataset of weather data (in this case, the Reference Year for Dutch Greenhouses), to run the model with default settings.
 The plot made here is of the lamp temperatures, but you may plot whatver model component you wish.

 The other scenarios in `runScenarios` cannot be run without the data from the Bleiswijk trial, which is not included in this repository.
 However these examples can be used to run the model with other datasets.
 You can see in these examples how to compare the model simulations to the measured values, including measured climate variables and energy use.